 “You rock!
 This has been a rough few years, and those kids got an awesome Halloween surprise!” another chimed in.

 Lisa Morton, a writer who has written multiple books on the holiday, has shared some shocking waste statistics related to spooky season.

-“A single trick-or-treater generates one pound of trash at Halloween,” she stated last year.
+“A single trick-or-treater generates one pound of trash at Halloween,” she stated.
 “When you consider that we have over 40 million trick-or-treaters, boy, that is a lot of trash.”

 Trick-or-treating presents other waste problems, too.
 U.K.-based environmental group Hubbub estimates that “disposable” Halloween outfits create 2,000 tons of plastic waste every year — roughly equivalent to throwing away 83 million plastic bottles.
 Since the majority of costumes are made of non-compostable plastics, they almost all end up in landfills, where they can’t decompose.